-As shown in Table 5-1: Draft Regional Data on the following page, partners and stakeholders helped identify the latest publiclyaccessible sources of data that can be used to indicate potential areas within the region that could help meet each goal.
+As shown in the section "List of Draft Regional Data" on page 39, partners and stakeholders helped identify the latest publicly-accessible sources of data that can be used to indicate potential areas within the region that could help meet each goal.
 Starting with an exhaustive collection of all potentially relevant regional data, the collection was further shortlisted through conversations with various partners, stakeholders and data specialists.
 The stakeholder conversations provided a foundation for reaching a broader consensus on regionally-accepted data sources to consider for the PCA Refresh.
-The data sources and methodology for weighting and potentially prioritizing datasets will be refined through subsequent analyses and engagement on the "Path Ahead".
+The data sources and methodology for weighting and potentially prioritizing datasets will be refined through subsequent analyses and engagement on the "Path Ahead."

-5.2 A SCIENCE-BASED, DATA-DRIVEN APPROACH
+5.2 A Science-Based, Data-Driven Approach

-By defining each PCA classification and associated objectives, and then identifying potential data sources and indicators separately, the PCA framework can be easily updated and visualized to reflect new developments in science and metrics.
-This science-based approach to the data-driven framework will allow the PCA evaluation process to be updated as needed over time.
+By defining each PCA classification and associated goals, and then identifying potential data sources and indicators separately, the PCA framework can be easily updated and visualized to reflect new developments in science and metrics.
+This science-based approach to the datadriven framework allows the PCA evaluation to be updated as needed over time.